- “Being an entrepreneur is harder than studying to become a Chartered Accountant or a CPA.”

 I was born and brought up in beautiful Siliguri,(India) a small town near Darjeeling which is famous for the 3Ts – Tea, Tourism & Timber.

-Academically I was a very average student till class 11, who would just pass.
+Academically I was a very average student until grade 12, who would just pass.

-There are some instances in life which sparks your sleepy conscious and this was my wake up call.
+I clearly remember in grade 12, I was bullied by one of the so-called toppers in school.
+There are some instances in life which sparks your sleepy conscious and this was my wake up call…that year I topped my class!

 All of these experiences made me strong and gave me a sense of responsibility early on in life.